Da Vinci Payer Data Exchange

 Da Vinci Data Export Payload

 The Payer-to-Payer data export operation is meant to retrieve the information requested by the member when they join a new payer.
-The payer rtrieves their information using Payer-to-Payer exchange.
-Under the requirements of the CMS Prior Authorization Rule (CMS-0057) the data available through the API SHOULD include: §pdex-158
+The payer retrieves their information using Payer-to-Payer exchange.
+Under the requirements of the CMS Interoperability and Prior Authorization Final Rule (CMS-0057), the data available through the Payer-to-Payer Bulk API SHALL include: §pdex-158

 DaVinci-Data-Export Operation